suragch/cyrillicconverter/.ai-context/04_PROJECT_PLAN.md

   - **User Instructions**: Run `docker-compose up -d` from the `backend` directory to build and start all services.
 Verify that the containers are running using `docker ps`.

 - [ ] Step 2: Initialize PostgreSQL Database Schema
-  - **Task**: Create an initial SQL script that defines the schema for all required tables (`WordConversionPairs`, `AbbreviationExpansions`, `ModeratorActions`, `ModeratorApplications`).
-This script will be automatically executed by PostgreSQL upon its first initialization, setting up the database structure.
+  - **Task**: Create an initial SQL script that defines the schema for all required tables (`CyrillicWords`, `TraditionalConversions`, `Abbreviations`, `Expansions`, `ModeratorActions`, `ModeratorApplications`).
+This script will be automatically executed by PostgreSQL upon its first initialization, setting up the normalized database structure.
   - **Files**:
-    - `backend/db/init.sql`: Write `CREATE TABLE` statements for the four main tables, including primary keys, foreign keys, indexes, and default values as specified in the "Data Models" section of the technical specification.
+    - `backend/db/init.sql`: Write `CREATE TABLE` statements for the six main tables.
+This includes defining primary keys, foreign keys with `ON DELETE CASCADE`, indexes, and unique constraints as specified in the "Data Models" section of the technical specification.
     - `backend/docker-compose.yml`: Modify the `db` service definition to mount the `init.sql` script to `/docker-entrypoint-initdb.d/init.sql`.
 This is the standard mechanism for initializing a PostgreSQL container.
   - **Step Dependencies**: Step 1
   - **User Instructions**: If Step 1 was already run, you will need to stop the containers (`docker-compose down`), remove the PostgreSQL volume to allow re-initialization (`docker volume rm backend_db-data`), and then run `docker-compose up -d` again.